wakidur/product-store-rokomari/README.md

 # product-store-rokomari

-Create a simple project of product store using Nodejs, Express.js and Graphql with MVC pattern.
+Create a simple project of product store using Nodejs, Express.js and GraphQL with MVC pattern.